How Much Does Biohazard Cleanup Cost? (2026 Complete Guide)

 Econ Biohazard Services is a professional biohazard cleanup company specializing in crime scene cleanup, trauma cleanup, unattended death cleanup, hoarding cleanup, blood and bodily fluid remediation, and infectious disease sanitation.
 Since 2010, our trained technicians have helped families, property managers, businesses, and law enforcement agencies safely restore contaminated environments.
 Our team follows strict safety and decontamination protocols using professional grade disinfectants, air filtration systems, and advanced odor removal equipment to ensure properties are returned to a safe and sanitary condition.
 We handle sensitive situations with discretion, compassion, and professionalism.
 Econ Biohazard Services provides services for homes, apartments, hotels, vehicles, commercial buildings, and industrial properties.
 We work closely with insurance companies and assist clients through the claims process whenever possible.
 Our technicians are experienced in handling bio

 In most cases homeowners insurance covers biohazard remediation when the event is a covered peril — open a claim before cleanup begins, and the cleanup company can usually bill your adjuster directly.
-If the event was a violent crime, Alabama's Alabama Crime Victims Compensation Commission (up to $20,000 (raised 2026; some official materials still show $15,000)) may also help — cleanup costs are covered in some circumstances.
+If the event was a violent crime, Alabama's Alabama Crime Victims Compensation Commission may also help — cleanup costs are covered in some circumstances (up to ~$2,500 (conditional)).

 Alabama covers crime-scene cleanup on a conditional basis (capped around $2,500); the cleanup provider must be certified.
 Applications go through the Alabama Crime Victims Compensation Commission (1-800-541-9388).
 Deadline: within 1 year of the crime (increases to 2 years on october 1, 2026).
 Victims of violent crime and immediate family members of homicide victims.
 Must report the crime to law enforcement.